 How Will I Feel Emotionally After an Abortion?

-An abortion is a personal decision for every woman, and many health care professionals advise counseling before deciding.* Examining your feelings and thoughts pre-abortion may provide insight of how you could emotionally feel in the aftermath.
+Abortion is a personal decision for every woman, and many health care professionals advise counseling before deciding.
+Examining your feelings and thoughts pre-abortion may provide insight into how you could emotionally feel in the aftermath.
 If you’re feeling uncertain about having an abortion, what are some of the reasons?
 Do your emotions change or conflict as you think ahead in your decision?
-What are some ways you could handle and cope with these emotions as you decide, as well as afterwards?
+What are some ways you could handle and cope with these emotions as you decide, as well as afterward?

 Avenue Women’s Center provides a safe, confidential, and private space to address your unique abortion questions.
 Each woman receives nonjudgmental and understanding support when they come into any of our five locations in DuPage County.
 Our compassionate client advocates are experts in your pregnancy options, and they will take the time to listen your personal concerns during a free pregnancy consultation.
 Contact us today to learn more.

 - American Pregnancy Association.
 (2016, September).
 Possible Physical Side Effects After Abortion.
 Retrieved from: https://americanpregnancy.org/unplanned-pregnancy/abortion-side-effects/.

 - MedlinePlus®.
 U.S. National Library of Medicine.
 (2019, February).
 Abortion.
 Retrieved from: https://medlineplus.gov/abortion.html.